-- Carefully slide the insulation sleeve (3) down the ignition lead and away from the metal connector. - Grasp the metal connector on the end of the lead (4) not the lead itself- and pull it off the electrode or flame ionisation probe. - Repeat this for all three leads. - 4.
-Clean the burner head. - Replace the nozzle (7).
+- Remove the burner head.
+Refer to Figure 10-3.
+Loosen the three fixing screws (1) and remove head (2) from burner. - 2.
+Clean the combustion head. - 3.
+Remove diffuser/electrode assembly.
+Refer to Figure 10-3. - Using a 4 mm Allen key, loosen the diffuser fixing screw (3) from electrode assembly. - Lift diffuser/electrode assembly (5) up and off the nozzle holder. - Disconnect both ignition leads (4) from the electrodes. - Replace the nozzle (8).
 The nozzle should always be replaced on an annual service.
 Refer to Table 2-2 for the correct nozzle size and type for the required boiler output.
-Do NOT attempt to clean the nozzle. - 6.
-Use a 16 mm spanner to remove/re-fit the nozzle, whilst holding the nozzle holder using a 17 mm spanner.
+Do NOT attempt to clean the nozzle. - Use a 16 mm spanner to remove/re-fit the nozzle, whilst holding the nozzle holder using a 19 mm spanner.

-The use of an ill-fitting spanner will damage the nozzle and could lead to an incorrect flame pattern and poor combustion
+The use of an ill-fitting spanner will damage the nozzle and could lead to an incorrect flame pattern and poor combustion.

-Ensure that the nozzle is securely tightened so that it does not leak but DO NOT OVERTIGHTEN!
+Ensure that the nozzle is securely tightened so that it does not leak but do not overtighten.